tum-lkn/tcgui/README.md

 # tcgui

 A lightweight Python-based Web-GUI for Linux traffic control (tc) to set, view and delete traffic shaping rules.
+The Web-GUI is intended for short-term isolated testbeds or classroom scenarios and does not contain any security mechanisms.

+No further changes are planned right now, but pull requests are welcome.

 ## Requirements